UKP-SQuARE/square-core/docs/home/overview/get_started.md

 * [jq](https://stedolan.github.io/jq/download/)

 ### Install
-We provide an installation script that takes care of the entire setup for you.
+Next change the `environment` to `local` and `os` to your operating system in the [config.yaml](https://github.com/UKP-SQuARE/square-core/tree/master/config.yaml).
+For installation we provide a script that takes care of the entire setup for you.
 After installing the previous [requirements](#requirements), simply run:
 ```bash
 bash install.sh
 ```